Mnwa/sonya/README.md

 ## Top use cases
 ### Heavy requests
 Move your long time and heavy tasks to backend workers.
-When it's processed notify clients with **SonyaWQ**.
+When they will be processed notify clients with SonyaWQ.

 ### Broadcast updates between clients
 Notify clients about any changes on every device.

-### Add more interactive
+### Interactive
 Add interactive for your clients.

-Chat rooms, text editing, playing in chess and etc.
+Chat rooms, text editing, playing chess, etc.

 ## Features
 ### Flexible configuring